4z0t/SCFA-python-patcher/SETUP.md

 After you successfully build, you have to test what you've got somehow.
 You have 2 options:
 * Running patched game with files from FAF client gamedata
-* Running patched game with files from repo
+* Running patched game with files from FAF repo

 In both cases for better testing results you have to use [debugger](https://github.com/FAForever/FADeepProbe).